Coronavirus Business Toolkit

 Help Colorado Now has raised $7.7 million dollars from nearly 4,000 individuals, foundations and companies since the fund launched.
 The grant process has now begun and will be on a rolling basis.
 Those interested in applying for relief funds up to $25K can apply here.

-- Paycheck Protection Program information
+- Paycheck Protection Program information – Currently accepting the second round of applications.

 - U.S. Small Business Administration Opens Bridge Loan Program